All Episodes

 And then their best hope, frankly, is to get a Trump presidency and then work with the President Trump to get done all the things that Barack Obama would never let them do.

-So what do you make of this whole Melania dust up that uh she there maybe there were two lines in the speech that was similar to what Michelle Obama had said in her speech.
+So what do you make of this whole Melania dust up that maybe there were two lines in the speech that were similar to what Michelle Obama had said in her speech?

-Well, the first my first reaction was well, at least she didn't discover for the first time in her life that she was finally proud to be an American, something Michelle Obama, I'll remind you, play said twice as I played this.
+Well, my first reaction was, well, at least she didn't discover for the first time in her life that she was finally proud to be an American, something Michelle Obama, I'll remind you, said twice as I play this.

-Yeah, you know, sh I didn't hear Melania say that.
+Yeah, you know, I didn't hear Melania say that.

-I saw a woman that speaks five languages that worked extraordinarily hard in her life, has been able to come successful, appreciates her opportunity at the American Dream, and uh seems very proud of America.
+I saw a woman that speaks five languages, that worked extraordinarily hard in her life, has been able to come successful, appreciates her opportunity at the American Dream, and seems very proud of America.

 Well, look, you have to understand what was happening.